 But most of our ancestors relied on plant-heavy diets for thousands of years.
 Science is only now catching up.

 “We don’t have thousands of years of human tradition trial-and-erroring veganism in a cultural context,” scientist Sayward Rebhal said to Insider.
 “Vegetarianism, yes, but not veganism.
 Living this way is relatively new in human history, and like anything new, it’s going to be met with skepticism.
-Eventually science will catch up, but for now vegans have to deal with the reality that it’s human nature to be wary of anything new.”
+Eventually, science will catch up, but for now, vegans have to deal with the reality that it’s human nature to be wary of anything new.”

 The American Dietetic Association, the nation’s largest group of nutritionists, says a vegan diet is appropriate for all stages of the life cycle, including pregnancy and nursing.
 And a growing body of research point to the risks of consuming animal products during pregnancy and nursing—from the heavy metals in seafood and fish that must be avoided to the saturated fat and bacterial risks in meat and dairy, the nitrates and chemicals in processed meats, the growth hormones in cheese.

 And just like increasing fruits and vegetables in the diet when you’re not pregnant brings great benefits, the same goes during pregnancy, too.

-And, of course, that protein.
-So, if you are bitten by the late night pickles-and-ice-cream craving bug, here’s a little tip: dairy-free peanut butter and chocolate ice cream has about three grams of protein per serving.
+And, of course, don’t forget to eat enough protein-rich foods.
+So, if you are bitten by the late-night pickles-and-ice-cream craving bug, here’s a little tip.
+Dairy-free peanut butter and chocolate ice cream have about three grams of protein per serving.
 So that’s six if you eat a scoop for the baby, too.